 Here the signature ‘Royal Collection’ cocktails are inspired, naturally, by the Royal Family.
-My companion tried the ‘Kate, Duchess of Cambridge’, another champagne-based cocktail with vodka, raspberry liqueur, and passion fruit.
-Fruity, yet refined (I am sure the Duchess would approve).
+My companion tried another champagne-based cocktail with vodka, raspberry liqueur, and passion fruit.
+Fruity, yet refined, and I am sure the Royal Family would approve.

 I, meanwhile, opted to enjoy the Moreo Oreo Martini.
 This creamy and chocolatey take on the martini is served on a bed of ice in a stemless glass for a unique cocktail experience that is refreshing in the summer heat.